-By using minimal stimulation, so either Clomid (a pill) which stimulates 1 or 2 eggs at a time, or Letrozole which is similar to Clomid but does not have the same anti-estrogenic effects (it is also not authorized by the manufacturer to be used this way, but many Reproductive Endocrinologists are using Letrozole), there is some success to be obtained by the 1 or 2 or 3 eggs that are retrieved.
+By using minimal stimulation, either Clomid (a pill) which stimulates 1 or 2 eggs at a time, or Letrozole which is similar to Clomid but does not have the same anti-estrogenic effects (it is also not authorized by the manufacturer to be used this way, but many Reproductive Endocrinologists are using Letrozole), there is some success to be obtained by the 1 or 2 or 3 eggs that are retrieved.
 In a similar fashion, Clomid or Letrozole would be used day 3-7 of the cycle and then monitoring would happen between day 8 and day 10 of the cycle with ultrasound and blood testing.
-When the lead follicle is 18-22 mm in size and an endometrial lining of about 7mm or greater, HCG 10000 units or Ovidrel 250 units is used to stimulate the release of the egg, then 36 hours later egg retrieval is performed in the office.
+When the lead follicle is 18-22 mm in size with an endometrial lining of about 7 mm or greater, HCG 10000 units or Ovidrel 250 units is used to stimulate the release of the egg(s).
+Then 36 hours later egg retrieval is performed in our office.

-The protocol is basically either low-dose gonadotropins with a natural cycle, and beginning on day 2 or 3 of the cycle with 37 to 75 units of gonadotropins with Cetrotide or Ganirelix beginning about day 5 to 7 of the cycle when the lead follicles are about 12 mm and ultrasound monitoring and blood testing so that when the eggs are 16 – 18 mm, HCG or Ovidrel is used to stimulate release and the egg retrieval is performed similar to the standard IVF.
+The Mini-IVF protocol is basically either low-dose gonadotropins with a natural cycle, and beginning on day 2 or 3 of the cycle with 37 to 75 units of gonadotropins with Cetrotide or Ganirelix beginning about day 5 to 7 of the cycle when the lead follicles are about 12 mm and ultrasound monitoring and blood testing so that when the eggs are 16 – 18 mm.
+HCG or Ovidrel is used to stimulate release and the egg retrieval is performed similar to the standard IVF.

 Dr. Rob Kiltz